Off-screen drawing and alias (alpha)

 - Screen Color

-Settings such as the Photoshop group’s drawing mode and opacity are ignored when imported into the editor.
-Also, offscreen drawing settings on the editor side are not reflected in the photoshop group.
+Settings such as the Photoshop group’s rendering mode and opacity are ignored when imported into the Editor.
+Also, off-screen drawing settings on the Editor side are not applied to the Photoshop groups.

 Alias

-An alias is a function that references a drawing object or part and redraws the referenced object in the drawing order of the alias.
+An alias is a function that references a drawable object or part and redraws the referenced object in the draw order of the alias.

 It is intended to be used when you want to use a certain ArtMesh as a separate mask as well.